-Our Holter solutions are easy to use, deliver an optimal patient experience, and provide EHR compatibility.
+Our Holter monitor solutions are easy to use, deliver an optimal patient experience, and provide EHR compatibility.
 These ambulatory electrocardiography devices are worn by patients for at least twenty-four hours for cardiac rhythm monitoring to help detect irregular heartbeats (arrhythmias).
-Browse from our selection of Holter monitoring devices from manufacturers such as Welch Allyn.
+Shop Holter monitoring devices from manufacturers such as Welch Allyn.

 The H3+ weighs just 1 oz—so small, patients will hardly notice it's there!